 Burns

-A superficial burn usually heals by itself, but if you are severely burnt you will need hospital treatment.
-The severity of the injury depends on, among other things, how much of the skin has been damaged, how deep the burn is and where it is located.
+A superficial burn will usually heal on its own, but if you have a more serious burn, you will need hospital treatment.
+The severity of the injury depends on how much of the skin has been damaged, how deep the burn is and where it is.

 Updated

-Contact a healthcare centre, emergency room or accident & emergency department immediately if one or more of the following applies:
+Contact a health centre, emergency room or accident and emergency department immediately if any of the following applies

-• The burn is in a sensitive area, such as the face, genitals, hands, feet or over major joints, i.e. shoulders, elbows, hips or knees.
+• The burn is in a sensitive area, such as the face, genitals, hands, feet or over large joints, such as the shoulders, elbows, hips or knees.

-• The injury has been caused by chemicals or electricity.
+• The injury was caused by chemicals or electricity.

 • Blisters have formed and the burn is bigger than your own hand.

-• You have burnt your skin so deeply that the injury is white or brownish-black, and you have at the same time lost sensation in the area of skin.
+• You have burnt your skin so deeply that the injury is white or brownish-black and you have lost feeling in the area.

 First aid for burns

-• Prevent the injury from getting worse: extinguish the fire, if possible by starving it of oxygen.
+• Prevent the injury from getting worse: Extinguish the fire, if possible by depriving it of oxygen.

-• Do not remove burnt-on clothing, as this may damage the skin.
+• Do not remove burnt clothing as this may damage the skin.

-• Relieve pain by rinsing the damaged skin immediately in cool water or immersing the injured body part in water for a maximum of 15 minutes.
-Cool water can prevent the injury from penetrating deeper into the skin.
+• Relieve the pain by immediately rinsing the damaged skin with cool water or immersing the injured part of the body in water for no more than 15 minutes.
+Cool water may prevent the injury from penetrating deeper into the skin.

-• Cool for no longer than 15 minutes, as this increases the risk of hypothermia.
-Also, never cool a burn using ice or snow, as this can make the injury worse.
+• Do not cool for more than 15 minutes as this increases the risk of hypothermia.
+Also, never cool a burn with ice or snow as this can make the injury worse.